groupultra/sdk-public/docs/source/module_moobius.network.ws_client.rst

 ---------------------------------------------------------------------------------------------------------------------
 WSClient.message_up(self, user_id, service_id, channel_id, recipients, subtype, content)

 Used by users to send messages.
   Parameters:
-    user_id (str): The  enduser id generally.
+    user_id (str): An enduser id generally.
-    channel_id (str): The Which channel to broadcast the message in. recipients (str): The group id to send to. subtype (str): The subtype of message to send (text, etc).
-Goes into message['body'] JSON. content (MessageContent or dict): The What is inside the message['body']['content'] JSON. dry_run=False: The Don't acually send anything if True.
+    channel_id (str): Which channel to broadcast the message in. recipients (str): The group id to send to. subtype (str): The subtype of message to send (text, etc).
+Goes into message['body'] JSON. content (MessageContent or dict): What is inside the message['body']['content'] JSON. dry_run=False: Don't acually send anything if True.
   Returns:
     The message as a dict.
   Raises:
     (this function does not raise any notable errors)

 .. _moobius.network.ws_client.WSClient.message_down: